karx/homepage/_posts/2025-09-30-poker-hands-ai-development.md

 The Intent-Driven Development (IDD) cycle consists of five distinct phases:

-[^5]: **Architect (Human):** The cycle begins with human-centric planning.
+1. **Architect (Human):** The cycle begins with human-centric planning.
 The developer defines the project's high-level vision, core features, target audience, and, crucially, the technical and architectural constraints.
 This is the "macro-intent" that sets the entire project's direction.
 This phase corresponds to the initial prompts defining the README and technology stack.[^1]

-[^5]: **Deconstruct & Prompt (Human):** The developer breaks down the macro-intent into a single, actionable, natural-language task.
+2. **Deconstruct & Prompt (Human):** The developer breaks down the macro-intent into a single, actionable, natural-language task.
 This "micro-intent" is then formulated into a clear, context-rich prompt for the AI agent.
 A good prompt is specific, provides constraints, and clearly defines the desired outcome (e.g., "Implement the controller for `/api/session` using Express.js and connect it to the Firestore session module").[^3]

-[^5]: **Implement (AI):** The AI agent takes the micro-intent and generates the necessary code.
+3. **Implement (AI):** The AI agent takes the micro-intent and generates the necessary code.
 In this phase, the AI acts as the "driver," handling the rote task of writing boilerplate, implementing algorithms, and connecting components according to the human's specification.[^18]

-[^5]: **Verify (Human & AI):** This is a critical feedback loop.
+4. **Verify (Human & AI):** This is a critical feedback loop.
 The human first reviews the AI-generated code for logic, correctness, and adherence to project standards.
 This human oversight is non-negotiable.[^1] Then, the human leverages the AI again, prompting it to generate unit tests, integration tests, or documentation for the newly created code.
 This creates an automated verification layer that solidifies quality and guards against future regressions.[^2]

-[^5]: **Refine & Iterate (Human & AI):** Based on the verification step, the human identifies bugs, missing edge cases, or new requirements.
+5. **Refine & Iterate (Human & AI):** Based on the verification step, the human identifies bugs, missing edge cases, or new requirements.
 These observations are then formulated into a new "micro-intent" prompt (e.g., "A few updates to how the session management flows..." or "The data is not filtering out removed entries").
 This new prompt kicks off the cycle again, leading to continuous, incremental improvement.

-This IDD framework is not revolutionary in its components—it mirrors many agile and iterative development principles.
+This IDD framework is not revolutionary in its components--it mirrors many agile and iterative development principles.
 Its power lies in how it adapts these principles for the new paradigm of human-AI collaboration.
 It explicitly acknowledges the strengths and weaknesses of both partners.
 The human excels at strategic thinking, architectural design, and nuanced problem diagnosis.
 The AI excels at rapid implementation and handling repetitive tasks like writing tests or boilerplate.
 The IDD cycle provides the structure for this synergy, ensuring that development is a purposeful, intent-led process, rather than a series of disconnected, ad-hoc requests.

 ## Part 6: The Strategic Endgame - Why Building as an MCP Server is the Future